 The broad instructional concept of Art Education is to integrate the components of art history, art criticism, and studio art courses, university courses, and Western's Gallery Exhibition Program and permanent collection.
 Students learn to interpret, analyze, and make intelligent judgments about art and the skills and concepts of the studio.
 A grasp of the dynamic nature of a culture and the continuing extension of its visual language is a fundamental objective.

 Western's Elementary Art program prepares students to teach at the elementary grade level.
-The program introduces curricular design in the arts and the four components of Discipline Based Art Education — criticism, history, aesthetics, and art studio.
-Art education prepares students to become either elementary classroom teachers or art specialist.
-Elementary classroom teachers must specialize in one area in addition to the elementary education courses.
+The program introduces curricular design in the arts and the four components of Discipline Based Art Education—criticism, history, aesthetics, and art studio.
+Art education prepares students to become either elementary classroom teachers or art specialists.
+Elementary classroom teachers must specialize in one area in addition to the Elementary Education courses.

 Beyond the Classroom